joshcanhelp/fastify-users-api/README.md

 ## Routes

 All routes except the home route require authorization using a JWT in an `Authorization` header.
+A JWT-formatted access token has the benefit of allowing scoped API access for specific clients without exposing the secret.

-These tokens can be minted using `scripts/make-jwt.js`.
+Acces tokens can be minted using `scripts/make-jwt.js`:

 ```bash
 $ node ./scripts/make-jwt.js VALID_CLIENT_ID populate:users